 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 The Old Testament prophet Habakkuk, in his brief book, poses deep questions about human life and suggests equally deep answers from God.

 The opening verses express the prophet's suffering: "O Lord, how long shall I cry for help, and Thou wilt not hear?
 Or cry to thee, 'Violence!' and Thou wilt not save?
 Why dost Thou make me see wrongs and look upon trouble?"
 He goes on to complain that God's unwillingness to hear means that justice is impossible to find.
 He asks God, "Why do You let injustice prevail?"

 God gives an answer that, at first glance, seems anything but merciful.
-He tells Habakkuk He is doing a work "that you would not believe if told."
-He says that He is using the Chaldeans, a dread and terrible people, as instruments of chastisement upon His still-beloved Israel.
+He tells Habakkuk that He is doing a work "that you would not believe if told."
+He is using the Chaldeans, a dread and terrible people, as instruments of chastisement upon His still-beloved Israel.